NaluKit/nalu/etc/wiki/11 Router.md

 This might be useful in case of an error and routing to a central error page or a start-page.

+### Stealth Routing without calling the mayStop-method (since 2.5.0)
+Starting with version 2.5.0 Nalu offers a new method to route.
+The name of the new method is `forceStealthRoute`.
+You can use the `forceStealthRoute`-method similar to the `route-method.
+The main difference is, that the `stealthRoute`-method will not update the hash and will not call the `mayStop`-method of currently active controllers and composites.

+### Stealth Routing (since 2.5.0)
+Starting with version 2.5.0 Nalu offers a new method to route.
+The name of the new method is `stealthRoute`.
+You can use the `stealthRoute`-method similar to the `route-method.
+The main difference is, that the `stealthRoute`-method will not update the hash.

+This might be useful in case you have to implement a dispatcher controller and don't want to the dispatcher hash inside the history..

 ### Note on routes
 Defining routes in your application needs some attention.
 Otherwise you will be surprised by some unexpected results.